Block Island

 Block Island is an island of the Outer Lands coastal archipelago in New England, located approximately 9 mi south of mainland Rhode Island and 14 mi east of Long Island's Montauk Point.
 The island is coterminous with the town of New Shoreham, Rhode Island, and is part of Washington County.
 The island is named after Dutch explorer Adriaen Block, and the town was named for Shoreham, West Sussex, in England.

-Block Island is a popular summer tourist destination known for its bicycling, hiking, sailing, fishing, and beaches.
+Block Island is a popular summer tourist destination known for its bicycling, hiking, sailing, fishing, surfing and beaches.
 It is home to the historic lighthouses Block Island North Light, on the northern tip of the island, and Block Island Southeast Light, on the southeastern coast.
 About 40 percent of the island is set aside for conservation, and much of the northwestern tip of the island is an undeveloped natural area and resting stop for birds along the Atlantic flyway.
 The Nature Conservancy includes Block Island on its list of "The Last Great Places", which consists of 12 sites in the Western Hemisphere.

 Popular events include the annual Fourth of July Parade, celebration, and fireworks.
 The island's population can triple over the normal summer vacation crowd.
 As of the 2020 Census, the island's population is 1,410 living on a land area of 9.734 sqmi.

 History

 Before 1637

 Block Island was formed by the same receding glaciers that formed the Outer Lands of Cape Cod, the Hamptons, Martha's Vineyard, and Nantucket during the end of the last ice age thousands of years ago.

 On this 1614 map, Block Island is named "Adrianbloxeyland".

 The Niantic people called the island "Manisses" (meaning "Manitou's Little Island"), or just "Little Island".
 Archaeological sites indicate that these people lived largely by hunting deer, catching fish and shellfish, and growing corn, beans, and squash, presumably with the Three Sisters technique.
 They migrated from forest to coastal areas to take advantage of seasonal resources.
 One modern researcher has theorized that indigenous groups may have established a settlement as early as 500 BC, although there is no consensus on that idea.

-Giovanni da Verrazzano sighted the island in 1524 and named it "Claudia" in honor of Claude, Duchess of Brittany, queen consort of France and the wife of Francis I. However, several contemporaneous maps identified the same island as "Luisa", after Louise of Savoy, the Queen Mother of France and the mother of Francis I. Verrazano's ship log stated that the island was "full of hilles, covered with trees, well-peopled for we saw fires all along the coaste."
+Giovanni da Verrazzano sighted the island in 1524 and named it "Claudia" in honor of Claude, Duchess of Brittany, queen consort of France and the wife of Francis I. However, several contemporaneous maps identified the same island as "Luisa", after Louise of Savoy, the Queen Mother of France and the mother of Francis I. Verrazano's ship log stated that the island was "full of hilles, covered with trees, well-peopled for we saw fires all along the coast."
 Almost 100 years later, Dutch explorer Adriaen Block charted the island in 1614; he simply named it for himself, and this was the name that stuck.